Cracked Pot Meditations – The Art of Offense

 I could have been born in poverty with no hope or chance.

-Thank you for the all the privilage I enjoy because of who I am.
+Thank you for all the privileges I enjoy because of who I am.

-I have to dress weird or scar my own body to make society slightly uncomfortable around me, but since my fashion is middle age normal core, I am invisible in the eyes of the Judges.
+I have to dress weird or scar my own body to make society slightly uncomfortable around me, but since my fashion is middle-aged normal core, I am invisible in the eyes of the Judges.

-I get so much from doing so little.
-I get the whole world by just being born with all the right classifications.
+I get so much from doing so, like, I get the whole world just by being born with the right classifications.

 Craft